 From the moment Millfield Hockey Girls 1st XI stepped out onto the astroturf together in the September of 1989, a special kind of magic took hold.
 By the end of the season, that magical holy grail of human resources – team spirit – had transformed into the ultimate trophy in the land: the Schools National Championships.

 With the benefit of that beautiful creature hindsight, it can’t have been easy for Miss Harkness to guide us to victory in six months.
 We were a disparate set of young women thrown together suddenly by life.
 At 16, I was living away from home for the first time swimming in a sea of hormones, while desperately trying to figure out a new social group as well as studying for my A-Levels.
-Fortunately for me, being good at hockey was a passport through this confusing teenage terrain.
+Fortunately for me, being good at sport was a passport through this confusing teenage terrain.

 Here, I belonged

 Captain Kerry ‘Maj’ Major led the team spiritually with her take no prisoners leadership style, while ferocious centre right forward Charlotte Cornwallis (a descendent of General Cornwallis) was our physical spearhead.
 Time and time again, panther-like Charlotte would pounce on the ball in the circle, wind up her stick with military precision and strike the ball hard.
 SLAP!
 BANG!
 WALLOP!
 GOAAAAAAAL!
-Every Wednesday and Saturday afternoon across the south west of England backboards shuddered.
+Every Wednesday and Saturday afternoon across the south west of England backboards shuddered in fear.

 My school friend Tracy Gates (niece of footballer Eric Gates) held us all together like a magnet in the centre of the pitch.
 When she was on the ball we all moved in unison like clockwork around her.
 One tactic employed was called the switch.
 Whenever Tracy shouted ‘platform’ the ball would go backwards and zip around the back four left to right or vice versa to wrongfoot the opposition, meanwhile the forwards realigned accordingly, received the switched ball and executed yet another penetrating surprise attack.
 In that single move, the telepathic synchronicity of the team was a small slice of sporting heaven.
 Here, I belonged.
+Hence the blog.

 The rising tide of success was reaching its peak

-The rising tide of success on the pitch was reaching its peak – the day of the National Championships had arrived.
+The rising tide of success on the pitch was reaching its peak as the day of the National Championships arrived.
 On the surface, to a glancing eye, we appeared to be the quintessential English jolly hockey stick types.
-Underneath we were a competitive hockey machine feeding hungrily on the raw meat of success.
-The youngest player was 4th year Clare Mason; the person who most embodied our school motto ‘Molire Molendo’ – to win by striving – was upper sixth Head Girl Keri Glenday.
+Underneath we were a competitive machine feeding hungrily on the raw meat of success.
+The youngest player was 4th year Claire Mason; the person who most embodied our school motto ‘Molire Molendo’ – to win by striving – was upper sixth Head Girl Keri Glenday.
 Maj had a bad arm but still played on, vice captain Andi Grant ran her legs down to the ground.
 For my part, I cut a fluid figure with my slick reverse stick skills going up and down up and down the left wing, setting up and scoring a fair few goals myself.

 And it is there we must leave these friendly ghosts with their sand-encrusted grazed knuckles and knees.
 It is dangerous to get stuck on the island of our youth for too long.
 One day I might never come back.
 Still as Faulkner tells us the past isn’t dead, it isn’t even the past.
 These memories can testify to that.
-Sometimes, in a much needed hour, these memories can keep the dark storm clouds at bay and fuel the dreams of tomorrow.
+Sometimes, in a much needed hour, these memories can keep the current dark storm clouds at bay and fuel the dreams of tomorrow.